soraxas/firmware/README.md

     CONDITION = ifInterrupted | ifNotInterrupted

 - `ifDoubletap/ifNotDoubletap` is true if previous played macro had the same index and finished at most 250ms ago
-- `ifInterrupted/ifNotInterrupted` is true if a keystroke action was triggered during macro runtime.
+- `ifInterrupted/ifNotInterrupted` is true if a keystroke action or mouse action was triggered during macro runtime.
 Allows fake implementation of secondary roles.
 Also allows interruption of cycles.
 - `switchLayer` toggles layer.
 We keep a stack of size 5, which can be used for nested toggling and/or holds.
   - `last` will toggle last layer toggled via this command and push it onto stack
   - `previous` will pop the stack